DATA-606-SPRING-2023-TUE/Sumanth_DATA606/Docs/report.md

 SVM is a powerful machine learning algorithm used for both classification and regression tasks.
 It works by finding the hyperplane that best separates the data into different classes, maximizing the margin between the classes.
 SVM is effective in handling high-dimensional datasets and is less prone to overfitting compared to other algorithms.

+It can handle both linear and non-linear data by using different kernels, such as linear, polynomial, and radial basis function (RBF) kernels.
+ It can be used to predict the magnitude of a new earthquake given its features, which can be useful for predicting earthquakes in real-time and understanding the factors that contribute to earthquake occurrence.

 ![image](https://github.com/DATA-606-SPRING-2023-TUE/Sumanth_DATA606/assets/123931726/7789be36-a57f-4beb-b79a-421ff1858fe3)

 ### Naive Bayes

 Naive Bayes classifier is a simple probabilistic algorithm that is commonly used for classification tasks.
 It is based on Bayes' theorem, which describes the probability of an event occurring given some prior knowledge or evidence.
 In the context of classification, Naive Bayes classifier calculates the probability of a data point belonging to a particular class given its features.

+Based on the latitude, longitude, and number of monitoring stations, we predicted earthquake magnitude with the Naive Bayes classifier.
+We split the information into preparing and testing sets, prepared the Innocent Bayes model on the preparation information, and assessed its exhibition on the test information utilizing the exactness score, disarray grid and characterization report.

 ![image](https://github.com/DATA-606-SPRING-2023-TUE/Sumanth_DATA606/assets/123931726/827e948e-b05a-4b1b-8352-ccc3056fa22e)
 ![image](https://github.com/DATA-606-SPRING-2023-TUE/Sumanth_DATA606/assets/123931726/05ba0af7-04ad-428a-825c-316f6fe63c70)